d5/tengo/docs/builtins.md

 items := splice(v, 1, 1, "d", "e") // items == ["b"], v == ["a", "d", "e", "c"]
 ```

-## govm
+## go

-Starts a goroutine which runs fn(arg1, arg2, ...) in a new VM cloned from
+Starts a independent concurrent goroutine which runs fn(arg1, arg2, ...)

+If fn is CompiledFunction, the current running VM will be cloned to create
+a new VM in which the CompiledFunction will be running.
+The fn can also be any object that has Call() method, such as BuiltinFunction,
+in which case no cloned VM will be created.
-the current running VM, and returns a goroutineVM object that has
-wait, result, abort methods.
+Returns a goroutineVM object that has wait, result, abort methods.

 The goroutineVM will not exit unless:
-1. All its descendant VMs exit
+1. All its descendant goroutineVMs exit
 2. It calls abort()
 3. Its goroutineVM object abort() is called on behalf of its parent VM
-The latter 2 cases will trigger aborting procedure of all the descendant VMs,
+The latter 2 cases will trigger aborting procedure of all the descendant
-which will further result in #1 above.
+goroutineVMs, which will further result in #1 above.

 ```golang
 var := 0